IvanDovgalyuk/Packet-Tracer-For-ArchLinux/README.md

 This repo for Packet_Tracer Binary File for Arch Linux

-# first things install debtap :
+# first thing install debtap :

 to install just run one of these commands